Average Residency Salary by Location and Post-Graduate Year (PGY)

 RegionPGY-1 Average Salary

-In many (but not all) cases, chief residents earn a slightly higher salary than the rest of the residents in their program.
+In many cases, chief residents earn a slightly higher salary than the rest of the residents in their program.

-The AAMC found that around 71% of residency programs pay chief residents a higher stipend than the rest of the residents in the program.
-Of these, a majority (58%) use a set amount of increased pay to determine this extra stipend amount.
-Some programs use a formula or pay different additional stipends by department.
+Last year, the AAMC found that 71.1% of residency programs pay chief residents a higher stipend than the rest of the residents in the program.
+The average additional salary amount was $5,071.

-The AAMC report also found that 11% of residency programs reported paying additional salary to residents other than chief residents.
-For the small number of programs this applied to, the factors that might lead to a higher monthly stipend for residents other than chief residents included:
+The AAMC report also found that 13.5% of residency programs reported paying additional salary to residents other than chief residents.
+Factors that may lead to a higher monthly stipend for non-chief residents included:

 • Prior GME (graduate medical education) experience